HL7/davinci-deqm/source/pages/guidance.md

 {% include examplebutton.html example="subscribe-measure" b_title = "Example Subscription Transaction" %}

-#### Usage - Notifications
+#### Get Data Requirements
 {:.no_toc}

+The Provider may need to discover the required data for each Measure by invoking the [Data Requirements] operation on the aggregator 's `Measure/[measure-id]` endpoint.
+This operation is discussed in the [section above](#gather-data-requirements-from-aggregator )

+#### Measure Notifications
+{:.no_toc}

-There are several architectures to implement the subscription notifications such as "point to point" notificatin or using a “feed handler” and an intermediary system.
+The Provider notifies the Aggregator when measure data is available.
+How the Payer determines this is out of scope for this guide.
+There are several architectures to implement the subscription notifications such as "point to point" notification or using a “feed handler” and an intermediary system.

+{% include img-narrow.html img="measure-notifications.jpg" caption="Measure Notifications" %}

+##### Usage
+{:.no_toc}

  The standard FHIR Subscription API describe the REST Hook channel as follows:

 `POST [app notification endpoint]`

 {% include examplebutton.html example="measure-notification" b_title = "Example Subscription Notification" %}

+#### Collect Data Operation
+{:.no_toc}

+Upon notification, the Aggregator uses the Collect Data operation to request a MeasureReport and the supporting evidence from a Provider.
+This operations is discussed in the section above.

 ## Must Support